nvdla/doc/doc/hw/v1/ias/unit_description.rst

   MCIF

-MCIF will support both AXI read and AXI write channel, but some NVDLA sub-module will only have read requirement, so the interface between sub-module and MCIF will support read, write or both.
-CDMA0 and CDMA1 in above diagram will need read only, and other 5 will need both read and write.
+MCIF will support both a read and write channels, but some NVDLA sub-module will only have read requirement, so the interface between sub-module and MCIF will support read, write or both.
+CDMA0 and CDMA1 in the above diagram will need read only, and other 5 will need both read and write.

 SRAMIF
 -------

-SRAMIF(previous named as SRAMIF) is to connect several internal sub-module to SRAM.
+The SRAMIF moduile is used to connect several internal sub-modules to on-chip SRAM.
+It's similar to the MCIF but the bus latency is expected to be lower.

 .. _fig_image52_sramif: